 - Non-contact seal, provide a general protection for the bearings.
 It cannot prevent liquid contamination from getting into the bearings.
 Torque and limiting speeds are same as the open type.

-TPI cooperates with the best grease manufacturers in the world which allows us to suggest and apply the best lubricating selection for our customer.
+TPI deep groove ball bearing factory cooperates with the best grease manufacturers in the world which allows us to suggest and apply the best lubricating selection for our customers.

 Bearing life is usually expressed as the number of hours an individual bearing will operate before material fatigue develops on either the raceways or the rolling element.
 The usual life rating for industrial applications is called “L10” life.
 The L10 life is the number of hours which that 90% of bearings will survive； or, conversely, 10% of bearings will have failed in the L10 number of service hours.